GabrielBaraunaF/assemblyvote/README.md

 # Project architecture

 ---
-* The design pattern used in developing this API is called the "three-tier architecture pattern" or "MVC" (Model-View-Controller) pattern, often adapted in the Spring world as the "three-tier MVC" pattern.
+The design pattern used in developing this API is called the "three-tier architecture pattern
 * controller - Controllers are managing the REST interface, interacting with services to perform operations on data, and returning an appropriate response to the client.
 * service - Contains business logic implementations, the middleware between Controller and Repository.
-* repository - Repositories are interfaces that define methods for performing persistence operations on the database, such as saving, updating, deleting, and retrieving entities
+* repository - Repositories are interfaces that define methods for performing persistence operations on the database, such as saving, updating, deleting, and retrieving entities.
-* controler - classe for making calls to RESTfull services
+* event - facilitating asynchronous communication between different parts of the application.
+This component adopts an event-driven architecture, allowing events to be published and consumed efficiently
+* facade - facade acts as an orchestrator that simplifies the interaction between the application's various services.
+It provides a unified interface to services by encapsulating the complexity of the underlying service calls.
 * entity - Entities represent the domain objects in your application.
 In the context of Spring and JPA (Java Persistence API), entities are typically mapped to tables in the database.
 * to - Is an object used to transfer data between application layers
 * exception - Handles application Exception
-* configuration - Application Settings
+* config - Application Settings
 * mapper - mappings between data transfer objects and domain entities
+* enums - set of predefined constant values.

 # Bônus Tasks